PASSIVE HOUSE

 New York, NY | 11,385 SF | 2024

-• 11 West 126th Street is a new six-story, six unit condominium building that has been designed to Passive House standards.
+11 West 126th Street is a new six-story, six unit condominium building that has been designed to Passive House standards.
 These residences have superior insulation, are far more airtight, and are much more energy efficient than typical NYC multi-family residential construction.
-The project is one of NYC’s first apartment buildings to be built to Passive House standards, and is currently in construction.
+The project is one of NYC’s first apartment buildings to be designed to Passive house standards

 Design challenges included balancing the desire for large window openings to maximize daylight and views while limiting unwanted solar heat gain and the reduction in wall performance at the glazing.
 The windows are triple pane glass with an upgraded Solar Heat Gain Coefficient allowing for the large expanses of glass while still limiting the amount of solar gain.
 The triple pane windows provide superior energy performance while also drastically reducing sound transmission to the interior space, providing a calm interior environment buffered from city noise.